medialab/edx_helpers/edx_builder/README.md

 separating component

 ##Help & Examples
-If you feel lost about folder structure and the custom mardown syntax we use here, visit the **tests/test_course** section of this repository to see an complete example.
+If you feel lost about folder structure and the custom mardown syntax we use here, visit the **tests/test_course** section of this repository to see an complete **Example**.

 ##Dependencies